Swami Ramdas: On Religion

 Swami Ramdas did not discriminate between religions.
 He writes: "Ramdas does not belong to any particular creed.
-He firmly believes that all creeds, faiths and religions are different paths which ultimately converge to the same goal.
-The very sight of a Muhammadan reminds him of Muhammad; of a Christian, Jesus Christ; of a Hindu, Rama, Krishna or Shiva; and of a Buddhist, Buddha; of a Parsee, Zoroaster.
+He believes that all creeds, faiths and religions are different paths which converge to the same goal.
+The sight of a Muhammadan reminds him of Muhammad; of a Christian, Jesus Christ; of a Hindu, Rama, Krishna or Shiva; and of a Buddhist, Buddha; of a Parsee, Zoroaster.
 All the great teachers of the world are from one God--the first eternal cause of all existence.
-Whether it be in the Gita or the Bible or the Koran or the Zend Avesta, we find the same note insistently ringing, viz., self-surrender is the supreme way to liberation or salvation."
+Whether it be in the Gita or the Bible or the Koran or the Zend Avesta, we find the same note ringing, viz., self-surrender is the supreme way to liberation or salvation."

 On "Sri Ram"

-When asked if the 'Sri Ram' that he constantly referred to was different from Sri Ram, the son of Dasaratha and the Avatar described in the Ramayana, Swami Ramdas replied: "Ramdas will answer you in Kabir’s words.
-He was also put the same question.
+When asked if the 'Sri Ram' that he referred to was different from Sri Ram, the son of Dasaratha and the Avatar described in the Ramayana, Swami Ramdas replied: "Ramdas will answer you in Kabir’s words.
+He was also asked the same question.
 He said, ‘My Ram is the great Truth, Impersonal, dwelling in the hearts of all beings and creatures in the universe.
 My Ram is the all-pervading, immanent and all-transcendent Reality.
 My Ram has assumed the forms of all beings and things and my Ram is Dasaratha’s son also.
 My Ram is the all-inclusive and all-transcendent Supreme Godhead.’”

 On Ashrams and Institutions

-Swami Ramdas believed that all spiritual norms and institutions were useful only up to a point.
-He says:

-“When the false conventions and ostentatious observations are broken through, the soul is liberated.
+Swami Ramdas believed that all spiritual norms and institutions were useful up to a point.
+He stated: “When the false conventions and ostentatious observations are broken through, the soul is liberated.
 For realizing the Truth no external paraphernalia is necessary.
 No garb, no sign, no cult and no creed can help you.
 The day will come when you have to leave all these behind, and go to meet the Eternal in the perfect nakedness of your Spirit, shedding all make-believe forms, customs and traditions.
 Simplicity, spontaneity and humility become the guiding principles of your life.
 You move freely with all.
 You love all alike.
 You break the boundaries set by the calculating human mind.
 You soar like a free bird in the infinite expanse of the spiritual firmament.
 You look upon all beings and creatures as the embodiment of the one divine all-pervading Spirit.
 Temples, Ashrams, mosques, churches, synagogues, Viharas, etc., cannot imprison your soul.
 You find your soul’s delight and joy in all places—in the best as well as the worst.”